An Introduction to Quantum Computing, Without the Physics: Numerical implementation of Grover's algorithm

 \subsection{Black-box function $U_f$}

 Implementing $U_f$ for the Exactly-1 3-SAT problem is the most complex part of the code, and it can be done in several ways.
 To favor simplicity, we decompose the problem of computing $U_f$ by introducing $m$ auxiliary qubits (these are often called ``ancillas'' in the quantum computing literature), one for each clause.
-For each clause we construct a circuit that sets the corresponding auxiliary qubit to $1$ if and only if the clause has exactly one true literal.
-Finally, the output register of $U_f$ is set to 1 if and only if all $m$ auxiliary qubits are $1$.
-In Figure \ref{fig:groverufblock} we show a circuit that sets the bottom qubit $y$ to $1$ for the clause $x_1 \vee \neg x_2 \vee x_3$.
+For each clause we construct a circuit that bit-flips the corresponding auxiliary qubit if and only if the clause has exactly one true literal (these auxiliary qubits will be initialized in state $\ket{0}$).
+Finally, we apply a bit-flip on the output register of $U_f$ if and only if all $m$ auxiliary qubits are $1$.
+In Figure \ref{fig:groverufblock} we show a circuit that bit-flips the bottom qubit $y$ if the clause $x_1 \bigtriangledown \neg x_2 \bigtriangledown x_3$ is satisfied.